Fire and rescue services

 Get your IDP before departing Australia.

-Roads in Slovakia are generally safe.
+Roads are generally safe.

 Driving in poor weather, particularly on rural roads, may be dangerous.

-When driving in Slovakia, you must:
+When driving, you must:

 Check your rental car is fitted with the required equipment.